scalawithcats/scala-with-cats/src/pages/adt/index.md

 In two-dimensional vector graphics it's typical to represent shapes as a path, which is a sequence of actions of a virtual pen.
 The possible actions are usually straight lines, Bezier curves, or movement that doesn't result in visible output.
 A straight line has an end point (the starting point is implicit), a Bezier curve has two control points and an end point, and a move has an end point.

 What is common between all the examples above is that the individual elements---the atoms, if you like---are connected by either a logical and or a logical or.
-For example, a user is a screen name **and** an email address **and** a password **and** a role.
-A 2D action is a straight line **or** a Bezier curve **or** a move.
+For example, a user is a screen name *and* an email address *and* a password *and* a role.
+A 2D action is a straight line *or* a Bezier curve *or* a move.
 This is the core of algebraic data types: an algebraic data type is data that is combined using logical ands or logical ors.
-Conversely, whenever we can describe data in terms of logical ands and logicals or we have an algebraic data type.
+Conversely, whenever we can describe data in terms of logical ands and logical ors we have an algebraic data type.

 ### Sums and Products

-Being functional programmers, we can't let a simple concept go without attaching some fancy jargon:
+Being functional programmers we can't let a simple concept go without attaching some fancy jargon:

 - a **product type** means a logical and; and
 - a **sum type** means a logical or.